miguelcarax/linux-basic-administration/README.md

 + `sudo !!` - executes last command as sudo
 + `bash` reads `~/.bash_profile` in login mode and `~/.bashrc` in nonlogin mode
 + `whereis` - locate the binary, source, and manual page files for a command
++ `whatis date` - one-line information about the command
 + `locate` -  find files by name
 + `env` - print environment variables in current sesion
 + `!88` - execute command `88` in shell history